ceracare/qa-rec-task.dotnet/README.md

 ## On Completion
 - Push your changes and notify the hiring manager
 or
 - Clone then zip it up and email to hiring manager
+(please do not create a pull request or push to main)